 Guide To Traveling To Himachal Pradesh During Covid

 When India went into lockdown to combat the rising threat of the COVID-19 pandemic, the industry that was affected the most was the travel industry.
 Travel as we know it has ceased to exist in the country.
-Now that the country is opening up slowly, the travel worthy places are once again allowing access to travellers and tourists, but only under certain conditions.
+But at the same time, Himachal Pradesh has opened up for travel in recent months, albeit with Covid regulations.

 Nearly all regulations have been lifted by the state, so the only thing that the visitors have to keep in mind is that they have to adhere to the social distancing guidelines while they are visiting the state.

-People travelling to Himachal Pradesh from a red zone like Mumbai or Pune have to apply for an e-pass. (apply for a vehicle permit e-pass as well if you will be taking your own vehicle)
+People traveling to Himachal Pradesh from other states are to apply for an e-pass.
+(Apply for a vehicle permit e-pass as well if you will be taking your own vehicle).

 Getting To Himachal Pradesh

-The most issues you will face while attempting out of state travel during the pandemic, is during the actual transport.
-The availability of public transport is limited, and is encouraged only if travelling is absolutely necessary.
+The most issues you will face while attempting out-of-state travel during the pandemic is during the actual transport.
+The availability of public transport is limited and is encouraged only if traveling is absolutely necessary.

-There are no direct trains going to Himachal from most of the country, so you’ll have to figure out the best way to travel to Delhi and take one of the 5 COVID special trains into Himachal.
+There are no direct trains going to Himachal from most of the country, so you’ll have to figure out the best way to travel to Delhi and take one of the Covid Special Trains into Himachal.

-Roadways are the best way of travelling during this pandemic.
-The state has recently cleared travel for its inter-state bus service, for people who are looking for an affordable transport option.
-You are going to have to find out if one such bus is travelling to Himachal from your state.
+Roadways are the best way of traveling during this pandemic.
+The state has cleared travel for its inter-state bus service for people who are looking for an affordable transport option.
+You’re going to have to find out if one such bus is traveling to Himachal from your state.
+Keep in mind that buses in Himachal Pradesh are to run on 50% occupancy.

 Even though the bus service has made it simpler for people to travel to the state once again, it is still advisable that you use private vehicles to travel, since you will significantly reduce the chance of potentially contracting the coronavirus.